oliverdodd/tweetrix/readme.txt

 * the user (or the twitterapi feed by default)
 * the number of tweets
-* the minimum number of repetitions required to include the word
+* the minimum number of repetitions required to include a particular word
-* the minimum number of letters required to include the word
+* the minimum number of letters required to include a particular word
 * the minimum and maximum font sizes, the size increment, and their units
 * a word filter to exclude common words or other undesirables
 * filters for @usernames, links, and numbers